 Where do we perform Pitru Karma?

-The ingredients required to perform Pitru Paksha are:
+The materials required to perform Pitru Paksha are:

 - White rice, A bucket of water, Piece of Kush grass (with roots attached), and Black till for performing the Tarpan.